codepath/android_guides/Developing-Custom-Themes.md

 </resources>
 ```

+Note that the theme simply defines the correct style references for each attribute we defined earlier.
+The theme acts as a "style controller" defining which styles to apply to different aspects of the view.
 To have multiple themes, you will want to create multiple theme definitions in `themes.xml` as shown in the XML above.

 ## 7. Apply Custom Styles

 Update your layout file and apply the custom styles to your views.
-Note the `style` attribute applied to many of the views below.
+Note that the `style` attribute has been applied to many of the views below.

-Edit `res/layout/activity_theme.xml` to apply the theme attributes to each item:
+Edit `res/layout/activity_theme.xml` to apply the theme attributes to each item in order to apply them based on the theme:

 ```xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"